anth12/.net-exception-beautifier/README.md

 - Potentially support additional servers

 ## Disclaimer
-I hope it does not need to be stated but these extensions are purly splashing a lick of paint over the standard .net error screen shown during development.
+I hope it does not need to be stated but these extensions are purely splashing a lick of paint over the standard .net error screen shown during development.
 The YOSD should never be seen in production and this repo will not aid in hiding it.